LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Creating Barcodes
 =================

-Barcodes are special device-readable images that can be created in PDF documents using the :type:`pdf_barcode` type, and added to a pdf_doc using member methods, which are described in this section.
+Barcodes are special device-readable images that can be created in PDF files using the :type:`pdf_barcode` type, and added to a pdf_doc using member methods, which are described in this section.
 Lasso 9 can be used to create the following industry-standard barcodes: